 It’s not that working on inappropriate keywords damages your website.
 It’s that working on the wrong keywords wastes your time and money.
 Pick the right keywords, work on them, and you will get better results.

 Three simple rules for choosing good keywords

 I was at #1 for “glow in the dark skeleton dice” once with absolutely no effort on my part.
-But your chances of being #1, or even on the front page, for a term like “books” is very slim.
+But your chances of being #1, or even on the front page, for a broad or generic term like “books” is very slim.
 Even if you sell books (and your target customers are people so unfamiliar with books and with search engines that their first thought upon feeling a desire to buy a book is to type “books” in the box at Google), you still aren’t going to show up ahead of Barnes & Noble and Amazon.

 Maybe all of your text is embedded in graphics and therefore unreadable to search engines.
 Maybe you have a moody picture on your homepage, or a giant logo, and no text at all.
-Maybe your homepage talks about only one thing your company does, but there are other things you think are equally important, so you want them in your keywords.
+Or maybe your homepage talks about only one thing your company does, but there are other things you think are equally important, so you want them in your keywords.
 In all these cases, you’re making mistakes with your content.
 Don’t compound them by trying to let your keywords make up for the mistakes.

 Choose your keywords well.
 Then use them consistently.
 The search engines want to help your prospective customers find you.
 Make it easy for them.

 One of the most effective ways to use your keyword list is through regular blogging.
 A blog gives you a platform to publish fresh, new content (which search engines love) and increase your visibility for your desired keyword phrases.